 Building on the ubiquity of mobile phones, NASA Harvest is mapping the damage caused by the derecho by building a library of geo-tagged photos.
 This data is then used to help check the validity of computer models and to interpret the satellite data showing the storm’s effects.

 The NASA Harvest consortium is the agency’s Food and Agriculture program and works to enable and advance the adoption of satellite Earth observations by both public and private organizations.
-Many of their projects are end-user-drive and thus, in order to provide accurate information for recovery efforts, they are building this collection of how the storm impacted farms and crop products.
+Many of their projects are end-user-driven and thus, in order to provide accurate information for recovery efforts, they are building this collection of how the storm impacted farms and crop products.
 As part of the program’s policy of open data sharing, results of the findings will be made publicly available.

 More about the project and the details of how to submit images can be found at the NASA Harvest website article, Calling All Farmers!
 Were Your Fields Impacted by the August 10th, 2020 Derecho?